Turkish Walnut Kadayif (Vegan)

-Kadayif is a popular Turkish dessert that is made with finely shredded filo pastry soaked in syrup.
-If you're a fan of Turkish desserts, then you'll love this recipe!
+Kadayif is one of the most popular and easy to make Turkish desserts.
+It's made with finely shredded filo pastry (Kadayif noodles), walnuts, and baked until golden and crispy.
+The Kadayif is finished off with a generous drizzle of sweet syrup.
+If you're a fan of Turkish desserts, you'll love this recipe!

 WHAT IS KADAYIF?

-The main ingredient in this recipe is Kadayif, which is basically just finely shredded filo pastry sheets.
+Kadayif is a traditional Turkish desert that originated in the Seljuk and Anatolian principalities, but it is also common in the Middle East and East European countries.
+The main ingredient in this recipe is Tel Kadayif, which is basically just finely shredded filo pastry sheets.
+Kadayif is one of the most well-known Turkish desserts with a sweet syrup alongside baklava.
+Kadayif is often confused with Turkish kunefe because both are made with kadayif noodles.
+Traditional Kunefe contains cheese in the middle while Kadayif is usually made with walnuts of pistachios.
 The Kadayif noodles are coated in melted butter and filled with chopped walnuts, then baked until golden and crispy.
-Once it has cooled down, a sweet syrup is poured on top and it's left to rest until the dough has absorbed all of the syrup.
-These Kadayif squares can be served with some vegan ice cream for a deliciously indulgent dessert!
+Once it has cooled down a little, a sweet syrup is poured on top and it's left to rest until the dough has absorbed all of the syrup.
+Kadayif is delicious served on its own or it can be served with some vegan ice cream for a deliciously indulgent dessert!

 WHERE TO BUY KADAYIF PASTRY